pydantic/pydantic/docs/concepts/serialization.md

     fields would be included when serializing, even if subclasses get passed when instantiating the object.
 This helps prevent security risks when serializing subclasses with sensitive information, for example.

-If you want to preserve the old duck-typing serialization behavior, you can use a runtime setting, or annotate individual types.
+If you want v1-style duck-typing serialization behavior, you can use a runtime setting, or annotate individual types.

 * Field / type level: use the `SerializeAsAny` annotation
 * Runtime level: use the `serialize_as_any` flag when calling `model_dump()` or `model_dump_json()`